Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 ## Credentials and PIN codes

-Each YubiHSM Auth credential is comprised of two long-lived AES-128 keys which are used to derive session-specific keys.
+Each YubiHSM Auth credential is comprised of two long-lived AES-128 keys, which are used to derive session-specific keys.
 The YubiHSM Auth application can store up to 32 YubiHSM Auth credentials in the YubiKey.

 The two long-lived keys stored in each YubiHSM Auth credential are: